PostgreSQL Length + 12 Examples

 Let’s check the output for the above queries.

-In Postgresql, we can also measure the length of a number rather than a string.
-In this case, we will use type cast to convert the number into a string and use the length function as the below example.
+In PostgreSQL, we can also measure the length of a number rather than a string.
+In this case, we will use type casting to convert the number into a string and use the length function as shown in the example below.

 SELECT LENGTH (CAST(12345678901234567890 AS TEXT));

-In the first query, we have taken the integers with length function but it is showing an error.
+In the first query, we used the length function to obtain the integers, but it is showing an error.
 We have to use the cast function with integers.
 Let’s check the output now.

 We will utilize the LENGTH() or CHAR LENGTH() functions in PostgreSQL to get the string length of the column.
-Both of these functions will calculate the length of the string in Postgresql.
-Let’s see how to get the length of the string or character in Postgresql.
+Both of these functions will calculate the length of the string in PostgreSQL.
+Let’s see how to get the length of a string or character in PostgreSQL.

 Syntax of LENGTH() is: